Public image of George W. Bush: Surveys of historians

 professor of statistics and director of the Siena Research Institute, stated: "In our 2002 presidential rating, with a group of experts comparable to this current poll, President Bush ranked 23rd of 42 presidents.
 That was shortly after 9/11.
 Clearly, the professors do not think things have gone well for him in the past few years.
 These are the experts that teach college students today and will write the history of this era tomorrow."

 In 2008, the History News Network conducted an unscientific poll among 109 professional historians.
-That poll found that, among those professional historians, 98% believe that the George W. Bush presidency is a failure, and that 61% believe it to be the worst in history.
+That poll found that, among those professional historians, 98% believe that the Bush presidency is a failure, and that 61% believe it to be the worst in history.
 Another poll done in 2009 by C-SPAN among 65 professional historians ranks Bush 36 of 42 former presidents.

 A 2010 Siena College poll of 238 Presidential scholars found that Bush was ranked 39th out of 43, with poor ratings in handling of the economy, communication, ability to compromise, foreign policy accomplishments and intelligence.